 By 1985, two of the daughters were married and their husbands joined the business.
-That was also the year that a commissary was built to cook and process all the meat.
+That same year, in order to accommodate additional Whitt’s Barbecue locations, a commissary was built in Nashville to cook and process all the meat.
 Prior to this, cooking was done at the four individual stores.
 The commissary would insure consistency and product quality by controlling the cooking process.
-All barbecue, even to this day, is cooked 24 hours with hickory smoke, and it is all processed by hand.
-After building the commissary, the company grew to include a total of nine stores plus an outlet at the Nashville International Airport.
-In addition to these locations in Nashville, there are 17 sub-franchises in surrounding counties.
+All barbecue, even to this day, is cooked 24 hours over hickory smoke, and it is all hand-pulled.
+After building the commissary, the company grew to include a total of eleven stores plus an outlet at the Nashville International Airport.
+In addition to these locations in Nashville, there are 13 sub-franchises in surrounding counties.

 Throughout all the changes, Whitt’s has remained a family-run operation.
 All three daughters are still involved in some capacity.
 In addition, all three of their husbands are owner/operators of the company.
 Nowadays, the next generation is starting to work in the business.
 A couple of the grandchildren work part-time, and any of the twelve can be seen helping at the many caterings each week in the Nashville area.